smhg/full-week/README.md

 # full-week
-Calculate the start of the nth full week of the year/month.
+Calculate the start of the *n*th full week of a year or month.